-Empire's market activity contains data for competitive services provided in a wholesale energy market; therefore, Staff's market performance analysis will be considered confidential.
-For 2019, Staff aggregated Empire's monthly market data provided in Empire's confidential response to KCC Data Request No. 27.
-For prior year comparison data, Staff aggregated the monthly market activity from Empire's response to Staff discovery in the 19-216 Docket.
-Empire's monthly market data is contained in Schedules No. 1 through Schedule No. 4, which is attached as Confidential Appendix A of this Report.
+Empire's market activity contains data for competitive services provided in a wholesale energy market; therefore, Empire's SPP IM data and the Staff's comparative analysis of market performance to the prior year ACA period will be considered confidential.
+Staff aggregated Empire's monthly market performance data for the 2020 ACA period from Empire's confidential response to KCC Data Request No. 27.
+For prior year comparison data, Staff aggregated the monthly market activity from Empire's response to Staff discovery in the 20-242 Docket.
+Empire's monthly market data is contained in Schedules No. 1 through Schedule No. 4, which is included in Confidential Appendix A of this Report.